 NeuroShell Trader uses the following color schemes to distinguish whether integrated trading has just started, is proceeding normally or is ending:

 a.
 Army Green on chart and green in alerts and order window means that active trading was just turned on and it is waiting to place an entry order.
 No position closing exit orders will be placed with the brokerage, only an entry order to open the position.

 b.
 Bright Yellow on chart and green in alerts and order window means that the first entry order was placed on that bar or a previous bar, but an entry fill did not yet occur on that bar.

 d.
-When you turn off active trading, the chart goes to bright yellow again and the alerts and orders window shows red, meaning that trading is ending and no new entry orders will be placed with the brokerage, only an exit order to close out the existing position.
+Bright Yellow when you turn off active trading, the alerts and orders window shows red, meaning that trading is ending and no new entry orders will be placed with the brokerage, only an exit order to close out the existing position.

 e.
-If you are actively trading a chart, save and close that chart, but then reload the chart later, the bars between when you closed the chart and opened the chart will be colored purple.
+Purple bars denote the the bars between when you closed the chart and opened the chart if you are actively trading a chart, save and close that chart, but then reload the chart later.
 NeuroShell will not signal any trade entries, exits or stops during the purple colored time period because the chart was closed, but still being actively traded.